MICCAI 2026 Workshop: HemaRAI

 PathOlOgics, LLC

-Placeholder portrait for Dr. Carsten Marr
+Placeholder portrait for Prof. Carsten Marr

 Senior Advisory Chair

-Dr. Carsten Marr
+Prof. Carsten Marr

 Helmholtz Munich